Halls Creek

 Gold had been discovered in the south, (in Coolgardie to be precise,) which was a lot easier to reach and nowhere near as inhospitable and harsh as the north.
 Halls Creek was a ghost town by 1888.

 Nothing much happened over the next 50 or so years.
 At least nothing much that history books consider worth mentioning.
 But if you dig around a bit you will find a plethora of riveting stories about the hardships and the heroism of the early pioneers, like the story of the young stockman Darcy (his grave is the most famous in Halls Creek's graveyard).
-You can read his story and others on this excellent page about Halls Creek's history.
+You can read his story, and more about Halls Creek's history, here.

 Halls Creek Today